Angora rabbit: Angora-rabbit wool

 Angoras are bred mainly for their wool, which is silky and soft.
 At only 14–16 micrometres in diameter, it is similar to cashmere in fineness and softness to the touch.
 A healthy adult Angora's wool will grow approximately 3 cm per month.
 Regular grooming is necessary to prevent the fibre from matting and felting on the rabbit, which causes discomfort and can lead to pain and even infection.
 Angora wool is harvested (plucked or shorn) every three to four months throughout the year.
 The coat needs to be monitored after 6 months of regrowth since it may tend to "die" and easily mat.

-Angora wool may be gathered periodically by hand-plucking the hairs within the coat that are being naturally shed.
+Angora wool may be gathered periodically by hand-plucking the hair within the coat that are being naturally shed.
 Full harvesting is done by shearing the coat with clippers or small scissors, often while the rabbit sits atop a groomer's turntable.
 Shearing typically starts at the head, moving across the shoulders to the tail.
 The rabbit is then flipped and the underside is shorn from tail to chin.
 Between 12 and 18 oz of wool may be harvested from a Giant Angora.

+Because rabbits do not possess the same allergy-causing qualities as many other animals, their wool is an important alternative.

 Health

 Wool block

 Because of the length and abundance of their hair, Angora rabbits are particularly susceptible to wool block, a potentially lethal blockage of the digestive tract.
-All rabbits ingest some of their wool when they groom themselves, but their digestive system is not able to pass that foreign matter.
-The length of Angora hairs compounds the risk of impaction, which can lead to death.
+All rabbits ingest some of their wool when they groom themselves, but their digestive system is sometimes not able to pass that foreign matter.
+The length of Angora hair compounds the risk of impaction, which can lead to death.
 Clipping or plucking an Angora's wool every 90–120 days is necessary to prevent wool block.